qoherent/ria-hub-docs/docs/content/.Administration/reverse-proxies.md

 Note: The following Apache HTTPD mods must be enabled: `proxy`, `proxy_http`.

-If you wish to use Let's Encrypt with webroot validation, add the line `ProxyPass /.well-known !` before `ProxyPass` to disable proxying these requests to Gitea.
+If you wish to use Let's Encrypt with webroot validation, add the line `ProxyPass /.well-known !` before `ProxyPass` to disable proxying these requests to RIA Hub.

 ## Apache HTTPD with a sub-path

-In case you already have a site, and you want Gitea to share the domain name, you can setup Apache HTTPD to serve Gitea under a sub-path by adding the following to you Apache HTTPD configuration (usually located at `/etc/apache2/httpd.conf` in Ubuntu):
+In case you already have a site, and you want RIA Hub to share the domain name, you can setup Apache HTTPD to serve RIA Hub under a sub-path by adding the following to you Apache HTTPD configuration (usually located at `/etc/apache2/httpd.conf` in Ubuntu):

 ```apacheconf
 <VirtualHost *:80>